open-orchestra/open-orchestra-docs/en/key_concepts.rst

 Transverses blocks are defined inside the transverse node, they can be shared by several nodes of a website.
 All blocks can be transverse, as long as they are added to the transverse node.
-Transverse blocks can only be conigured in the transverse node.
+Transverse blocks can only be configured in the transverse node.

 Templates
 ~~~~~~~~~

 Templates are used to preconfigure nodes by setting zones that are commonly used accross pages.
-Open Orchestra let the user start with a template when creating a node.
+Templates are patterns that can be used and reused to create nodes.

 See also `configuring a template`_.

 Summary
 ~~~~~~~

-This scheme represents how those different part are related to one another.
+This scheme represents how those different parts are related to one another.

 .. image:: ../../images/drag_block.png